UNC-Robotics/eos/docs/user-guide/color_mixing.rst

     - name: analyze_color
       resources:
-        beaker: move_container_to_analyzer.beaker
+        beaker: mix_colors.beaker

-The beaker chosen (dynamically) in retrieve_container is reused by mix_colors, then moved by the robot and reused by analyze_color.
+The beaker chosen (dynamically) in retrieve_container is reused by mix_colors, then reused by analyze_color on the same station.

 **Parameter references**: feed outputs from one task as inputs to another by referencing output parameters.